moccalotto/kaos/_rulebook/main.md

 top_menu: true
 rank: -1
 ---
-KAOS is a set of lightweight tabletop roleplaying game guidelines.
-It is meant for experienced and creative gamers, who have the confidence and common sense to use a system that does not have rules for every concievable scenario.
+KAOS is a set of lightweight tabletop roleplaying game guidelines designed for for experienced and creative gamers, who have the confidence and common sense to use a system that does not have rules for every concievable scenario.